-In 2018 Qantas offered a bonus ($2,500 for full-time employees and $2,000 for part time employees).
-One of the conditions for receiving the cash component of bonus was that new enterprise agreement was voted up and approved.
+In 2018 Qantas offered a bonus ($2,500 for full-time employees and $2,000 for part-time employees).
+One of the conditions for receiving the cash component of the bonus was that the new enterprise agreement was voted up and approved.
 This has had the effect of delaying the cash bonus payment for employees who are not employed under an enterprise agreement (the non-EBA employees received their payment in September 2018).

 In June 2019, unions commenced a general protections claim against Qantas (naming its executive manager in employee relations as an accessory).
 They argued the conditions for the bonus amounted to a threat to withhold the bonus if employees exercised workplace rights to bargain and/or take protected industrial action in support of claims for the new enterprise agreements.
 The unions argued this was an unlawful threat to take adverse action if employees exercised their workplace rights.